What is distance learning?

 Our students log in to a Virtual Learning Environment (VLE) instead of attending lectures or seminars in person.
 The VLE gives you access to course materials such as videos, e-books and other documents.
 You also use it to submit your assignments and to receive feedback.

 As well as the VLE you'll communicate with us through our online library, online forums, Skype conference calls and email.
-Some of our courses give you the opportunity to access live lectures, podcasts and blogs - there's even the chance to attend an on-campus learning weekend for certain courses.
+Some of our courses give you the opportunity to access podcasts, blogs and an on-campus learning weekend.

 How to apply